spncryn/docs/README.md

 # docs
-A repository containing all public-facing documents for my projects where applicable, including presskits and postmortems.
+A repository containing all public-facing documents for my work where applicable.

 ---

-*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 03 July 2020.*
+*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 02 August 2020.*